kevburnsjr/microcache/README.md

 Write throughput:                  3273453 bytes/sec
 Test time:                              10 sec
 ```

 The intent of this middleware is to serve cached content with minimal overhead.
 We could
 probably do some more gymnastics to reduce allocs but overall I'm quite satisfied with
 performance.
-It achieves the goal of reducing hit response timing to microseconds.
+It achieves the goal of reducing hit response times to the order of microseconds.

 ```
 $ go test -bench=. -benchmem
 goos: linux